 We then poked holes in the top end (the open end now, since you cut that end off) for tying string or wire to.
 We were lucky in that we had some old fashioned metal stays attached to the garden wall.
 You can of course hang your bottles from just about anything.
 It all depends on what you have available in your vertical space.

 We ran wire from one stay to another horizontally.
 Then using string we tied one end to the horizontal wire, then down through the hole in the bottle and back up to the wire.
 Ditto the other side.
 So essentially you are hanging your bottle, cap side down from above.

-We varied the lengths of string so that we staggered our bottles in height along the wall, thus allowing us more room to hang more bottles (we had collected a lot of old milk bottles), and also giving them more exposure and sun.
+We varied the lengths of string so that we staggered our bottles in height along the wall, thus allowing us more room to hang more bottles.
+(We had collected a lot of old milk bottles.)
+It also gave them more exposure and sun.

 We learned as we went along, that by planting this way, especially if in a sunny spot, you need to water often.
 As my Mum said to me ‘you need to water container planters twice as much as those plants in the ground.’
 Boy, was she right, so be prepared.

 The great thing about trying something new, is that you can take what you’ve learned, review, revisit and adapt for next year.

 If you are a gardener yourself, or have a friend who is, we have a selection of gardening gifts in our Shop.
 Simply click on an image below to see more details on an item.